kbuzsaki/cse110-android/README.md

 For the purposes of testing, we have provided a way to switch between user "accounts" and generate fresh new user accounts from the settings screen.

+#### Sample User Account Information

+The following accounts have been prepopulated with sample data from our first Test Suite:

+- User Id 268
+- User Id 269

 #### Switching to a Different User

 1. Navigate to the home screen by pressing the back button until you see the